Enugu govt designates State Medical Diagnostic Centre as additional Isolation Centre

 Enugu State Government has continued to deliver on her promise to strengthen the capacity of the State Health Care System to contain the Coronavirus Disease pandemic.
 Further to all the proactive safety measures earlier instituted for the above purpose, the following key milestones have also been successfully attained to date:

-3. The State Government has also approved the use of Enugu State Medical Diagnostic Center as additional Coronavirus Disease Isolation and Treatment Center while efforts are ongoing to equip it for its new use.
+- The State Government has also approved the use of Enugu State Medical Diagnostic Centre as additional Coronavirus Disease Isolation and Treatment Centre while efforts are ongoing to equip it for its new use.

-5. The State Government is collaborating with all Local Government Council Chairmen to identify and designate Isolation and Treatment Centers in their respective Local Government Areas to ensure their preparedness in the event of possible spike in the Coronavirus Disease burden within the state.
+- The State Government is collaborating with all Local Government Council Chairmen to identify and designate Isolation and Treatment Centres in their respective Local Government Areas to ensure their preparedness in the event of possible spike in the Coronavirus Disease burden within the state.

 Enugu State is in the Hands of God.